Takakiriy/typrm/README.md

 typrm replaces the parameters of what you type manually from the keyboard you write in a text file.
 It replaces the text that should be the same in the same way, resulting in fewer typos.
+Also, there is a search function that is separated from the replace function.

 [日本語 README](./README-jp.md)